 After last month's post about Derryronane Stud and the versatility of the Irish Draught horse, I thought I'd ask my dressage coach, Simone Hession, to add to the topic.
 Simone is a BHSAI and HSI Level 2 equestrian coach based just outside Tubbercurry, Co.
 Sligo.
-She runs Woodlands Equestrian Centre, providing lessons for beginners to competitive riders … Continue reading Dressage in the Ox Mountains – Simone Hession of Woodlands Equestrian Centre
+She runs Woodlands Equestrian Centre, providing lessons for beginners to … Continue reading Dressage in the Ox Mountains – Simone Hession of Woodlands Equestrian Centre

 I recently spent a day doing a workshop with second level students on self-confidence and the power of perception.
 Although it was a used in a personal development context, it can be easily applied to anything.
 It’s validity from an equestrian perspective really hit home the following weekend, when a friend asked me to come … Continue reading The Power of Perception – Tips for Equestrians in staying positive